 Pain as Paradox

 Many participants who live with chronic pain reported engaging more frequently in higher-intensity forms of BDSM, such as edge play—scenes that involve strong physical sensations or psychological intensity (such as knife-play or fire-play).
 While this might seem counterintuitive, it reflects a broader pattern found in other pain-related treatments.
-Some non-pharmacological therapies—like acupuncture, transcutaneous electrical nerve stimulation (TENS), or certain forms of exercise—also involve short bursts of discomfort that, paradoxically, lead to pain relief.
+Some non-pharmacological therapies—like acupuncture, transcutaneous electrical nerve stimulation (TENS), or certain forms of exercise—also involve short bursts of discomfort that, paradoxically, lead to pain relief (among other effect mechanisms of course).

 One reason behind this is the phenomenon known as “pain offset relief.”
 When a painful stimulus ends, the brain doesn’t simply return to its baseline state—it often enters a brief state of relief or even euphoria.
 This is driven by the brain’s reward system and involves the release of chemicals like dopamine, endorphins, and natural opioids.
 For people living with ongoing pain, this temporary relief can feel like a reset.